Skip to content

 print(x, type(x))

-# All data are class instances and, as such, have methods
+# all data are class instances and as such have their own methods

 str1 = "abc"